coala/projects/README.md

   ],
   "initiatives" : ["GSoC"],
   "tags" : ["Plugins", "CI"],
   "markdown" : "Add the markdown file in data/projects/ directory.
-The name of that .md file should come here."
+The name of that .md file should come here.", "collaborating_projects" : ["Add umbrella and sub-orgs here"]

 }
 ```